franzinc/cl-imagemagick/README.md

 foreign code through a C wrapper as well.

 -D's and -I's.
-As with typical compilers, you can tell swig to `#define` certain constants, and tell it where to search for include (.h) files.
+As with typical compilers, you can tell swig to "#define" certain constants, and tell it where to search for include (.h) files.

 -isolate tells swig to place it's helper code in a unique